 "The engagement survey has been launched and closes on X Date.
 We would be most appreciative if you're willing to take part, as everyone’s voice is important.
 We're keen to understand everyone’s thoughts so that we can both celebrate successes and identify areas of opportunity for improvement."

 For people working shifts or on very tight deadlines, it's worth proactively carving out time for them to complete the survey.

 Additionally, you can set up system reminders that will go out to those who have not participated.
-In that sense, the software or solution you're using will chase individuals on your behalf.
+In that sense, your software or solution will chase individuals on your behalf.
 The Culture Amp platform, for example, sends reminders to those who have not yet participated.

 2. Don't inadvertently reference how you would like participants to respond

-As managers, we often want to emphasize why taking part in an engagement survey is important.
-In our efforts to be persuasive and encouraging we may inadvertently bias responses in a negative or positive direction.
+As managers, we often want to emphasize why participating in an engagement survey is important.
+In our efforts to be persuasive and encourage participation, we may inadvertently bias responses negatively or positively.

-For example, asking your team to be "brutally honest" in their feedback may be done with good intent (i.e. to demonstrate an encouragement of constructive criticism).
+For example, asking your team to be "brutally honest" in their feedback may be done with good intent (i.e., to encourage constructive criticism).
 However, it suggests that you're looking for negative feedback.
-It can also imply the assumption that there are negative themes which they should uncover.
-This has the potential to skew your team’s responses towards the negative end of the spectrum.
+It can also imply the assumption that there are negative themes that they should uncover.
+This can skew your team’s responses toward the negative end of the spectrum.